Adrode/todos-list-react-ts/README.md

 ![pageScreenshot](images/taskListPageScreenshotUpdate1.png)

-This project is still developing.
-At the moment it contains only the page layout, no functionality.

-### Features that will be added in the future:
+### Basic activity:

 You can add tasks to your to-do list.
-You can also mark tasks as done and remove any tasks from the list.
+You can also mark tasks as done and remove any tasks from the list.\

-Tasks are added to the list using JavaScript.
-The code retrieves the text content from input after clicking the "Add task" button, passes it to the render() function, which displays the list items in the form of: buttons for marking tasks as completed, content of the task added to the list, button for removing the task.
+Also there are 2 another buttons to hide tasks that are marked as done and to mark all the tasks as done.

 ### Technologies used:
 - HTML